-Ziehl-Neelsen (ZN) method of Acid Fast staining technique is used to stain Mycobacterium species including M. tuberculosis, M. ulcerans, and M. leprae and nontuberculous mycobacteria (NTM).
+Ziehl-Neelsen (ZN) acid-fast staining technique is used to stain Mycobacterium species, including M. tuberculosis, M. ulcerans, M. leprae, and nontuberculous mycobacteria (NTM).
 Detection of acid-fast bacilli (AFB) in stained and acid-washed smears examined microscopically may provide the initial bacteriologic evidence of the presence of mycobacteria in a clinical specimen.
 Smear microscopy is the quickest and easiest procedure that can be performed.

-The cellwall of Mycobacteria contain high concentration of lipid making them waxy, hydrophobic, and impermeable to routine stain such as the Gram Stain.
-They are also resistant to acid and alcohol and is described as Acid Fast Bacilli (AFB) or Acid Alcohol Fast Bacilli (AAFB).
+Mycobacteria’s cell wall contains high lipid concentrations, making them waxy, hydrophobic, and impermeable to routine stains such as the Gram Stain.
+They are also resistant to acid and alcohol and are described as acid-fast bacilli (AFB) or acid alcohol fast bacilli (AAFB).

 There are two procedures commonly used for acid-fast staining: